njkuhne/Please/README.md

 ### Advanced Usage

 #### Strings
-> Please, times are tough, i just want to throw a string in there.
+> Please, times are tough, I just want to throw a string in there.

 Look no further friend, Please use: